andejerv/sb_mpc/README.md

 # SB_MPC
-This is a C++ implementation of a scenario(simulation?)-based model predictive controller for object avoidance in autonomous vessels.
+This is a C++ implementation of a simulation-based model predictive controller for object avoidance in autonomous vessels, based on the repository by ingerbha https://github.com/ingerbha/sb_mpc.
 It is primarily developed for use on the BlueBoat from Blue Robotics, https://bluerobotics.com/store/boat/blueboat/blueboat/.
 There is however small modifications necessary to adopt it for other vessels, this is further described in the usage section.

 ## Table Of Contents
 - [Installation](#installation)